2017 Boren Scholarship Recipients

 Edith Conn is pursuing a Bachelor of Arts in both International Relations and East Asian Languages and Cultures.
 She will spend 2017-2018 studying Japanese in Japan on the Boren Scholarship.

-Max Hill is pursing a Bachelor of Arts in International Relations and the Global Economy.
+Max Hill is pursuing a Bachelor of Arts in International Relations and the Global Economy.
 Max will spend the summer and the 2017-2018 academic year in India studying Urdu on the South Asian Languages Flagship Initiative.

 Alexander Kil is pursuing a Bachelor of Arts in East Asian Area Studies and a Master of Planning at USC.
 Alex will study Japanese for the 2017-2018 academic year in Japan on the Boren Scholarship.